Features

 To avoid the need for frequent renovations, sustainable architecture is helping builders to use systems and materials that simplify operations while reducing maintenance needs.

-This helps to reduce water and energy requirements of a building while minimizing the emission of toxic chemicals.
+This helps to reduce the water and energy requirements of a building while minimizing the emission of toxic chemicals.
 It also reduces the life cycle costs of a building.